-Why opposition crying foul over RTI amendment bill, 2019
+Explained: Why opposition crying foul over RTI amendment bill, 2019

 New Delhi, July 19: The Lok Sabha on Friday witnessed an uproar over the Right to Information (Amendment) Bil, 2019.